 The Commission is ready to use the full flexibility of its State aid toolbox in order to enable Member States to support companies and sectors severely impacted by the current geopolitical developments.
 To enable Member States to remedy the serious disturbances to the economy resulting from Russia’s military aggression against Ukraine, the Commission will shortly be consulting Member States on the needs for and scope of a new, self-standing Temporary Crisis Framework.
 Such a Framework could for example allow liquidity support for all undertakings directly or indirectly affected by the crisis and aid to undertakings, in particular energy-intensive consumers, to compensate for part of their increase in energy costs due to the price shock since the Russian invasion.
-The Commission has also consulted Member States on targeted amendments to the ETS State aid guidelines.
+The Commission has also consulted Member States on targeted amendments to the ETS State aid guidelines, in particular to expand the list of eligible sectors, while ensuring that they are subject to reinforced incentives to improve energy efficiency and/or decarbonise their production and limiting competition distortions among Member States.

 To finance such emergency measures, Member States can consider temporary tax measures on windfall profits.
 According to the International Energy Agency such fiscal measures on high rents could make available up to EUR 200 billion in 2022 to partially offset higher energy bills.
 Such measures should not be retroactive, but should be technologically neutral and allow electricity producers to cover their costs and protect long-term market and carbon price signals.
 Annex 2 sets out the conditions those instruments should meet.
 Member States can also use higher than expected ETS revenues.
 From 1 January 2021 to 28 February 2022, the revenues generated from the auctioning from EU ETS allowances amounted to around EUR 30 billion.